Your Staging Server Is a Directory

 }

-Enable it, get an SSL cert, reload Nginx:
+Enable it, request an SSL certificate, and reload Nginx:

 sudo ln -s /etc/nginx/sites-available/myapp-staging /etc/nginx/sites-enabled/